2017 Total Solar Eclipse

 - Attend the Eclipse Festival Saturday night at Bridge Park in Sylva; and the Eclipse Festival at the Village Green in Cashiers on Monday.

-- Visit one or all of our breweries in Jackson County; Innovation Brewing, The Sneak E Squirrel, and Heinzelmännchen Brewery.
-Balsam Falls Brewing will open this summer adding a fourth brewery to the Jackson County Ale Trail.
+- Visit one or all of our breweries in Jackson County; Innovation Brewing or The Sneak E Squirrel.
+Balsam Falls Brewing will open this summer adding the third brewery to the Jackson County Ale Trail.

 - Cool off and enjoy some sun and water at Lake Glenville.